Luchador/Bens_Branch/README.md

 This is mostly to help me learn the Perfect Dark code and maybe make some cool changes.
 This is meant for NTSC 1.1/Final only.

 Changes include:
-* Press G to go into Gangsta Mode whenever you want (hold some guns sideways including the CMP150 and ZZT 9mm)
+* Press G to go into Gangsta Mode whenever you want (hold some guns sideways including the Falcon 2, DY357, and CMP150)
 * Far more corpses are allowed before they start being removed
 * Male guards will select from all 42 available heads instead of just 8 like the original game
 * Shotgun pellets do more damage and single blast has smaller spread, but magazine size reduced to 8
 * Sniper Rifle has new secondary mode, Armor Piercing.
 Bullets do more damage and penetrate up to 3 objects at the cost of a small accuracy penalty
 * All Guns cheat gives the Slayer on all stages, not just Attack Ship and Ruins
+* Some guns will turn upwards if the player faces a wall or rides a hoverbike at high speed
 * Added a cheat called "Dinner Party"
 * Far more bullet holes supported
 * Laser weapon leaves scorch marks on props and background